FDA Warns Pregnant Women Of High Rate Of False Positives For Zika Test: Less Than Half Of Positive ZIKV Detect Test Samples Actually Had Zika

 While the FDA has not yet determined if the reported false positives are related to the ZIKV Detect test or the commercial testing facility, they say it is important to remember that “IgM tests remain useful in ruling out Zika exposure but require confirmatory testing.”

-In an alert to medical professionals on December 23, the FDA urged health care providers to inform their patients that presumptive positive results need to be confirmed, so that pregnant women are not making health care decisions based on incomplete or inaccurate information.
-They also cautioned doctors not to rely on presumptive positive Zika virus IgM test results as the sole basis of significant patient management decisions.
+In an alert to medical professionals on December 23, the FDA urged health care providers to inform their patients that presumptive positive results need to be confirmed so that pregnant women are not making health care decisions based on incomplete or inaccurate information.
+They also cautioned doctors not to rely on presumptive positive Zika virus IgM test results as the sole basis for significant patient management decisions.

 The FDA recommends doctors look at patient history, clinical observations, epidemiological information and results from other testing such as follow-up confirmatory testing before making a Zika diagnosis.
 They also remind doctors that they can request that confirmation tests be prioritized by laboratories if the patient is pregnant.